Using TA data

 - Open the ESPA analysis center screen and set up the case data as normal as described in Getting started with investigating case data visually.

-- Ensure the Advanced dialog box's Advanced CDRs tab has both Use RTT/Handovers/Call Locations and Show RTT arcs and handover sectors on map selected.
+- Ensure the Advanced dialog box's Advanced CDRs tab has both Use TA/Handovers/Call Locations and Show TA arcs and handover sectors on map selected.

 -

-There are different methods of displaying the RTT arcs on the map, for example:
+There are different methods of displaying the TA arcs on the map, for example:

-If you want to display the RTT arcs for a particular call-
+If you want to display the TA arcs for a particular call

 -